Makurisan/hubshield/README.md

 # hubshield
-Connector to the Hubshield from hubshield.org
+Linux connector to the SPI Hub device from hubshield.org